 Through a mutual friend that goes back to when I was in the Bay to LA, I met Kero One.
-It has been several years now, but it always feels like it’s only been a year since I have seen Kero One.
+It has been several years, but it always feels like it’s only been a year since I last saw Kero One.

 There are people you are around that are just good people, so no matter where I go, what I do, I am always on a path to elevate the people I am around.
 One such person needs nothing that I can offer, but I am going to do whatever I can to bring attention to my fellow Bay Area homie and his impact on the lofi hip hop/chillhop scene.